Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Since the half way point of the opening is sort of flat, that's where I made my cut:

-I cut the original quarter panel about two inches away from the butchered opening, and around the perimeter, to get rid of the protruding wheel lip.
+I cut off the rolled lip about two inches away from the butchered opening all around the perimeter to get rid of the curved portion of the original panel.
 I then drew a level line below the belt line which approximately corresponds to where I want to position the divided panels.
-Satisfied with the position, I zip screwed them in place:
+Satisfied with the test fitting, I temporarily positioned them with zip screws:

-Each end seems to match up with the existing lip pretty well.
-And the curve is a good match.
-I just need to fill in the gap.
+Each end of the patch panel matches up with the existing curve pretty well.
+I just needed to fill in the gap.

-First I shimmed out the two pieces until they were aligned, then welded a piece of scrap in the middle, above the wheel lip area.
+First I shimmed out each side of the gap until they were aligned, then spot welded a piece of scrap in the middle, above the wheel lip area.
 I didn't fill it to the top because I am going to use only the bottom three or so inches of the panel.

-I then welded in the underside flange, the part that will spot weld to the wheel house flange.
-That left the peaked character line area to fill, which needed a bend.
-Over to the vice for a little bending and shaping, then grinding.
+I then made a piece to complete the underside flange, the part that will connect to the wheel house flange.
+Lastly I made a piece to create the peaked character line.
+Over to the vice for a little bending and shaping, then welding and grinding.

 So it took a total of three pieces.
 Here's how it looks:

 Now I needed a way to keep the pieces in place because I needed to remove the patch panel to weld everything.
-So I cut up some clothes hanger wire, spaced the pieces vertically along the gap, and spot tacked them into place:
+So I cut up some pieces of clothes hanger wire, spaced them vertically along the gap, and tacked them into place:

 I actually thought this was pretty clever.
-Having endured a less than successful recreation of this flange with the prior Lemans, getting this part to line up exactly right was my highest priority.
+Having endured a less than successful recreation of this flange with the prior Lemans, getting this part to line up exactly right was one of my highest priorites.

 Front: